congminh13/stock-price-predictor/README.md

 Welcome to the **Stock Price Predictor App (SPP)**!
 This project provides a user-friendly interface for analyzing stock price trends and predictions in Vietnamese.

+### About

+In this cs project we will analyze effective results & calculate feasibility of linear regression model in predicting stock prices & building improved models.

 ### Development
 The live development version of the app can be accessed at: [SPP Streamlit App](https://spp-tcm.streamlit.app/)